dmccreary/ekg-book/docs/glossary.md

 <br/>See also: [RDF](#resource-description-framework)

 #### On-the-Wire vs. In-the-Can
 A way of looking at knowledge representation requirements in two domains.
 On-The-Wire implies that a serialization of a dataset must retain connection information within itself and to other external systems.
-In-The-Can implies that the representation is optimized for queryability and [sustainability](#sustainability).
+In-The-Can implies that the representation is optimized for ease of query and [sustainability](#sustainability).
 RDF is optimized for On-The-Wire exchange of knowledge.
-LPG is optimized for In-The-Can tasks such as queryability and  sustainability.
+LPG is optimized for In-The-Can tasks such as ease of query and sustainability.

 #### Ontology
 A graph of [Concepts](#concept) within a specific domain.
 Ontologies often begin as flat term lists, that become taxonomies that then have more complex relationships than simple broader and narrower concepts.
 Ontologies